Kaylah Adams

 Interactive methods help students grasp complex problems.

-Mathematics concept taught by Kaylah
+Mathematics concepts taught by Kaylah

 During a recent lesson, Kaylah provided assistance to Ajay in math, where they reviewed graphing functions and transformations for an upcoming exam.
 Ajay engaged with problems from a review worksheet, specifically tackling square root functions and their inverses.
 Their discussion covered strategies for finding key points and the crucial aspect of restricting the domain for inverse functions.
 As an additional piece of advice, Kaylah recommended a song to aid Ajay in memorizing the periodic table for his chemistry test.